 Welcome to Inside North Point Ministries Production!
-We have created this site to share insight into our current projects and what we are currently learning as we strive to create an unforgettable experience for our guests each Sunday.
+We have created this site to provide insight into our current projects and what we are currently learning as we strive to create an unforgettable experience for our guests each Sunday.

-Multi-Site Transmission – Explained
+Multisite Transmission Explained

-Our current multi-site transmission system connects six different churches around the greater Atlanta area.
-Buckhead, Browns Bridge, Gwinnett Church, North Point East, North Point West and Woodstock City are all connected via a fiber network leased on a monthly basis from various telecom vendors.
-The feed to our Decatur City location is delivered solely over the internet with equipment that aids in packet recovery and forward error correction.
+The feeds to Decatur City Church and Gwinnett Church Hamilton Mill are delivered solely over the Internet with equipment that aids in packet recovery and forward error correction.
 Each location is equipped with similar video gear including cameras, switchers, projectors, and screens.
-This allows each venue to both originate and receive content in the same way.
+This allows most venues to both originate and receive content in the same way.
 However, each auditorium is operated independently with its own video control room and personnel to facilitate live local service elements including music, announcements, and video playback.
 Additionally, each system is able to record and play back transmissions from any other location in a time-delay, DVR-like scenario.

 The Virtual Set Model

-There are two screens (10.5’x18.8’) on either side of the stage that show close-up camera shots and graphics.
-Along with the side screens, there is a single, large format screen (16’x28’) mounted center stage that extends down from the proscenium to the floor.
-The image projected here is a simple, static, center wide shot of the stage that does not move or change composition during the service.
-Its purpose is to capture a comprehensive yet intentional view of what happens on the stage.
-It is composed in a way that portrays the communicator in life-like proportion—literally walking back and forth and about 6′ tall.
-The combination of all three screens at a viewing campus makes a “virtual” copy of the original, live environment.
+There are two screens (10.5’ x 18.8’) on either side of the stage that display close-up camera shots and graphics.
+Along with the side screens, there is a single, large format screen (16’ x 28’) mounted center stage that extends from the proscenium ceiling to the floor.
+The image projected here is a simple, static, centered wide shot of the stage that does not move or change composition during the service.
+It displays a comprehensive yet intentional view of what happens on the stage.
+It is composed in a way that portrays the communicator in lifelike proportion—literally walking back and forth and about 6′ tall.
+The combination of all three screens at a viewing campus creates a “virtual” copy of the original, live environment.

 The IMAG System

-The Center System
+The Center Cam System

 The systems at each campus were built on an SDI digital video platform, supporting eight channels of embedded audio.
-When the time came to connect the church locations, this existing infrastructure made the choice in transmission method quite clear.
+When the time came to connect the church locations, this existing infrastructure made the choice of transmission method quite clear.
 Through local telecom providers, we lease “dark” fiber paths between locations.
-Essentially, this means they provide the physical “pipe” and we are responsible for the gear that creates and manages the “light.”
+Essentially, this means they provide the physical fiber optic patch, and we are responsible for the gear that creates and manages the “light.”